Search for strongly interacting dark matter at Belle II: Comparison with DMDD

 In the $m_{Z'}=10~\rm MeV$ case (the left panel figure of Fig.~(\ref{fig:CSeSIMP})), the lower boundary of the DMDD exclusion region consists of constraints from Xenon10 \cite{Essig:2017kqs}, Xenon1T \cite{Aprile:2019xxb}, and SENSEI \cite{SENSEI:2020dpa}.
 There are also constraints on boosted-DM, including Super-K limits on cosmic rays boosted DM \cite{Dent:2020syp}, and Xenon1T limits on DM due to solar reflection \cite{An:2017ojc}.
 We find that for the $m_{Z'}=10~\rm MeV$ case, the lower boundary of the Belle II mono-photon constraints is higher than the combined constraints from DMDD/neutrino experiments.
 We note that, however, the mono-photon constraints can easily surpass the DMDD constraints for a mediator with a mass larger than 10 MeV \cite{Liang:2021kgw}.
 This is because the Belle II constraints on $\bar{\sigma}_e$ are proportional to $1/m_{Z'}^4$ in the mass range of $\alpha m_e \ll m_{Z'} \ll \sqrt{s} = 10.58$ GeV.

 Ceilings also exist in DMDD constraints.
 This is because DM has to penetrate the overburden (including both rock and the atmosphere) of the underground DMDD labs.
 If DM has a sufficiently large interaction cross section with SM particles, it gets absorbed before reaching the underground detectors. \footnote{Experiments conducted at the top of the atmosphere or on Earth's surface, such as XQC \cite{McCammon:2002gb,Erickcek:2007jv}, CSR \cite{CRESST:2017ues}, and RRS \cite{Rich:1987st}, provide a more promising avenue for investigating strongly-interacting DM.
+See also Ref.~\cite{Cantatore:2020obc} for a proposed experiment in the upper stratosphere aimed at mitigating the overburden.
 Recent analyses of constraints from these experiments on the interaction cross section between nuclei and strongly-interacting DM can be found in Refs.~\cite{Davis:2017noy,Kavanagh:2017cru,Mahdawi:2017cxz,Hooper:2018bfw,Emken:2018run,Mahdawi:2018euy,Xu:2020qjk,McKeen:2022poo,Li:2022idr,Bramante:2022pmn}.} This also applies to constraints from neutrino experiments such as Super-K, MiniBooNE, and DUNE \cite{Dent:2020syp,Cappiello:2019qsw}.
 Ref.~\cite{Emken:2019tni} has analyzed the DMDD ceilings for DM-electron interactions, and found that the ceilings occur at $\bar{\sigma}_e \simeq 10^{-22} (10^{-25}) ~\rm cm^2$ in the case where the DM form factor is $F_{\rm DM} ({\bf q})=1$ ($F_{\rm DM}({\bf q})= (\alpha m_e /|{\bf q}|)^2$).
 As shown in the left panel figure of Fig.~(\ref{fig:CSeSIMP}), for the $m = 10 ~\rm MeV$ case, Belle II is capable of ruling out almost the entire parameter space above the DMDD ceiling, except the narrow mass window of $\sim$(100-200) MeV. \footnote{This narrow mass window can become even narrower or disappear if multiple scatterings are properly taken into account, as discussed in section \ref{sec:CPBelle2}.}

 In the $m_{Z'} \ll \alpha m_e$ case, the Belle II constraints probe a completely different parameter space compared to DMDD, as shown in the right panel figure of Fig.~(\ref{fig:CSeSIMP}).
 The lower boundary of the mono-photon exclusion region is approximately four orders of magnitude larger than the ceiling of the DMDD exclusion region.
 Notably, the parameter region of $10^{-25} {~\rm cm^2} \lesssim \bar{\sigma}_e \lesssim 10^{-20} {~\rm cm^2}$ for MeV-GeV DM is currently allowed, in the ultralight mediator case. \footnote{We note that the CRDM limit given by Ref.~\cite{Dent:2020syp} for the eV mediator mass appears above the DMDD ceiling analyzed by Ref.~\cite{Emken:2019tni}.
 This might be due to the overlooked attenuation effects from the atmosphere and Earth.}